NodesHub/dao_docs/docs/develop/how-to/ODISEOd/install-terrad.md

 ### 2. Build ODISEO core from source

-Build ODISEO core, and install the `ODISEOd` executable to your `GOPATH` environment variable.
+Build ODISEO core, and install the `achillesd` executable to your `GOPATH` environment variable.

 ```bash
 make install